By Teachers, For Teachers

 Whether you’re a new or experienced teacher, you may feel inundated by all of the new educational buzzwords, theories, and new strategies that are out there.

-With all of this information available, it’s hard to decide which strategies are right for your classroom.
+With all of this information available, it’s hard to decide which teaching strategies are right for your classroom.
 Sometimes, the old tried-and-true ones that you have been using in your classroom just happen to work the best, and that’s OK.
 Teaching strategies that are considered “new” may just not fit into your teaching style.

 Here are a few teaching strategies that have been a staple in most classrooms.
 Depending upon your style, preference, and your students, choose the ones that suit your needs.